Cultural journal · Oaxaca, Mexico ★ New entry — Telar de Reyna EN · ES

 Opt for genuine Oaxacan chocolate, whose rich flavor is achieved through a blend of bitter chocolate, local chiles, and toasted mole spices.

 The real secret lies in the preparation.
-Traditionally, Oaxacans prefer to use water instead of milk, thus maintaining the tradition dating back to the ancient Aztecs.
+Traditionally, Oaxacans prefer to use water instead of milk, maintaining the tradition dating back to the ancient Aztecs.

 However, on special occasions such as weddings or fairs, it is not uncommon to see milk added for a creamier texture.